 1. Do you suffer from any medical conditions that may compromise your mobility and/or fitness to participate on this program?
 If yes, please specify YES NO If yes, how will you manage this on tour?
-Allergies and/or Food Intolerances ASA will make reasonable endeavours to organise meals to suit you, provided that you give ASA adequate notice of your specific dietary requirements or allergies.
-You may be required to research dietary alternatives, as not all destinations may be able to offer suitable food substitutes.
-1. Do you have any food allergies or intolerances?
+ASA that alle ergies and/or Food Intolerances A will make reasonable endeavours to organise meals to suit you give ASA adequate notice of your specific dietary requirgies.
+You may be required to research dietary alternatives, tinations may be able to offer suitable food substitutes. rements or 1.
+Do you have any food allergies or intolerances?
 If yes, please specify YES NO 2.
 Have you ever had an anaphylactic reaction to anything?
 If yes, please specify 00 3.
 Do you carry an epipen?
 Do you have any other allergies or reactions to anything, including medical drugs?
 If yes, please specify 00